anishanorman/holiday-planner/README.md

 ### Stage 2: Basic UI Setup (In progress ⏳)

-- [ ] Set up routing with React Router.
+- [x] Set up routing with React Router.
-- [ ] Create basic pages: Dashboard, view holiday, edit holiday etc
+- [x] Create basic pages: Dashboard, view holiday, edit holiday etc
 - [ ] Set up navigation

-### Stage 3: Dynamic Frontend Features
+### Stage 3: Basic Holiday Features (In progress ⏳)

+- [x] Allow user to view holidays.
+- [x] Allow user to add a new holiday.
+- [x] Allow user to edit an already existing holiday.
+- [ ] Allow user to delete a holiday.

+### Stage 4: Basic Flight Features (In progress ⏳)

+- [x] Allow user to view flights.
+- [x] Allow user to add a new flight.
+- [ ] Allow user to edit an already existing flight.
+- [ ] Allow user to delete a flight.

+### Stage 5: Basic Accomodation Features

+- [ ] Allow user to view accomodations.
+- [ ] Allow user to add a new accomodation.
+- [ ] Allow user to edit an already existing accomodation.
+- [ ] Allow user to delete an accomodation.

+### Stage 6: Basic Activity Features

+- [ ] Allow user to view activities.
-- [ ] Allow user to add a new holiday plan.
+- [ ] Allow user to add a new activity.
-- [ ] Allow user to edit an already existing holiday plan.
+- [ ] Allow user to edit an already existing activity.
-- [ ] Allow user to delete a holiday plan.
+- [ ] Allow user to delete an activity.

-### Stage 4: Database Integration
+### Stage 7: Database Integration (In progress ⏳)

-- [ ] Connect the backend to a database.
+- [x] Connect the backend to a database.
-- [ ] Allow saving and retrieving holiday data.
+- [x] Allow saving and retrieving data.
+- [ ] Persist data between loads (remove seeds).

-### Stage 5: User Authentication
+### Stage 8: User Authentication

 - [ ] Add user authentication (e.g., Google OAuth or Firebase Auth).
 - [ ] Associate holiday plans with individual user accounts.

-### Stage 6: Further developments
+### Stage 9: Further developments

 - [ ] Enable users to be able to search for inspiration
 - [ ] Integrate AI to help plan?